MicrosoftDocs/ATADocs/ATPDocs/atp-health-center.md

 ---
 # required metadata

-title: Monitor Azure Threat Protection System Health and Events | Microsoft Docs
+title: Monitor Azure Advanced Threat Protection System Health and Events | Microsoft Docs
-description: Use the ATP Health Center to check how the ATP service is working and be alerted to potential problems and view system events in the Event viewer.
+description: Use the Azure ATP Health Center to check how the Azure ATP service is working and be alerted to potential problems and view system events in the Event viewer.
 keywords:
 author: rkarlin
 ms.author: rkarlin